 Your Randomly-Generated Corporate Gibberish:

-The performance factor is best-of-breed.
+The development factor is resource-constrained.

 In association with Amazon.com